Democrats take the lead in Florida early voting

 CNN has partnered with Catalist, a data company that works with progressive candidates and advocacy groups, academics and think tanks, to receive detailed early vote return information this year.
 Catalist's voter list connects returned ballots with demographic and registration information, such as party registration, gender and age, and allows a closer look at who has already cast a vote in the election.

-The huge growth among Hispanics is notable because they are the fastest growing racial group in the Florida electorate right now
+The huge growth among Hispanics is notable because they are the fastest growing ethnic group in the Florida electorate right now.

 Turnout is up across the board, compared to early voting in 2008.
 But it only increased by about 41% among white voters and only about 13% among black voters.

-The relatively small growth in African-American turnout helps explain why Democrats are behind their early voting pace from 2008, a year en then-Sen. Barack Obama carried the state by only 3%.
+The relatively small growth in African-American turnout helps explain why Democrats are behind their early voting pace from 2008, a year when then-Sen. Barack Obama carried the state by only 3%.

 Right now, registered Democrats are ahead by about 7,200 votes.
 That pales in comparison to the roughly 146,000-voter edge they saw at this point in 2008.
 African-Americans were 16% of the early voting electorate that year, but they're only about 13% of the electorate so far in 2016.
 An overwhelming majority of black voters in Florida are registered with the Democratic Party.